IneededAnAccountToDoStuff/MathEval/README.md

 It parses math expressions, without the danger of stuff like `eval`.
 It supports functions, constants… [(listed below)](#features--usage)

 ## How can it be safe?
 The engine does not rely on `eval` functionality at all.
-It is a custom parser.
+It is a custom parser & evaluator.

 ### Warning
 While the parser itself is safe and completely immune to attacks, the constants and functions you provide may not be.
 If you give a function that is unsafe, (e.g.